Troubleshooter: Are you leaving money on the table after a car accident?

 However, to make you whole, you can file a diminished value claim.
 It's a claim that helps you recoup the loss of your vehicle's value after an accident.

-"If you go to sell your car or do anything with your car it is worth less, it's the diminished value," said Hoyt Tessener with the James Scoot Farrin Law Firm.
+"If you go to sell your car or do anything with your car it is worth less, it's the diminished value," said Hoyt Tessener with the James Scott Farrin law firm.

 Tessener said the problem is that not many people know about filing a diminished-value claim.